dstroot/blog-next/_posts/2021-08-12-culture-measure-what-you-treasure.md

 - Ask employees to rate agility, what is slowing them down?
 - Ask employees what is their team's "north star"?
-- Do they have the skills and reasources to achieve their mission?
+- Do they have the skills and resources to achieve their mission?
 - Do they feel they get to decide "how" they achieve their mission?
 - How do they handle teammates who are not engaged?
 - Number of projects deferred or canceled in favor of newer projects/priorities?
 If no programs/projects are ever deprioritized it's nearly impossible to be agile as we add new projects to respond to market conditions.
 Teams become overwhelmed and may burn out.